noClaps/blog/src/content/notes/quantum-and-particle.md

 The equivalent to this would be seeing an ocean and a droplet behave the same way.
 Makes no sense, right?

 Turns out, at the quantum scale, particles don't exactly exist as points in space, but more like a region in space where they _could_ be.
 They have clouds of probability, with each point within that cloud having a probability of the particle being at that position.
 So instead of a particle being exactly at x=50, it has a really high _probability_ of being at x=50, and a smaller probability of it being at x=51 or x=49, and so on.
-This probability is defined by something known as the **wave function**, denoted by the $$\Psi$$ symbol.
+This probability is defined by something known as the *wave function*, denoted by the $\Psi$ symbol.

 ![Graph of wave function against position along a single axis.
 Source: [Wave functions - University of Tennesse Knoxville](https://labs.phys.utk.edu/mbreinig/phys222core/modules/m10/wave_functions.html).](./quantum-and-particle/The_Sh1a.gif)